chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding/index.md

 ![Screenshot showing the Discovery results.
 This example shows four workloads: one GKE, two Cloud Run, and one ECS.](disc-ui-enrollment.png)

-From there, you can select the resources you want Chainguard to oversee and then click the `Enroll` button to enroll them into Chainguard Enforce.
+From there, you can select the resources in which you want Discovery enabled, and then click the **Enroll** button to enroll them into Chainguard Enforce.
 Following that, you'll be taken back to the Clusters list page.
-From there, you can begin using Enforce to view the images and packages running on your newly-enrolled cluster or apply security policies to make sure cloud applications are up-to-date, just as you would with any other that you've enrolled into Chainguard Enforce.
+From there, you can begin using Enforce to view the images and packages running on your newly-enrolled cluster or apply security policies to make sure cloud applications are up-to-date, just as you would with any other cluster you've enrolled into Chainguard Enforce.

 ### Option 2 — `chainctl cluster discover`